btccom/btc_pool_docs/docs/README.md

-# BTC.com Mining pool API Documentation
+# CloverPool Mining pool API Documentation

 Use the API provided by the BTC Mining Pool to obtain the mining pool operation status and user account information in real time.